-The property forms part of an established residential area within Dundee.
-The surrounding properties in the immediate vicinity are generally of a mixed age, style and type.
+The property forms part of an established primarily residential area in the city of Dundee.
+The surrounding properties in the immediate vicinity are generally of a mixed age, style and use.
 A range of typical local amenities can be found nearby.